- You are here:

-We identify integrated solutions that increase the sustainability, affordability, and reliability of the entire energy cycle – from generation to distribution to use.
+The Georgia Tech Strategic Energy Institute integrates energy activities across the nation's largest technology university – from generation to distribution to use.
 Whether it’s commercializing a technology to address a specific challenge or designing a roadmap for focusing resources, we understand the systems, technologies and context of the ever-evolving nature of energy production and use.

 New Faculty Spotlights

 Xinyi Song is an assistant professor in the School of Building Construction at Georgia Tech.

 Assistant ProfessorGeorge W. Woodruff School of Mechanical Engineering (ME)

 Matthew McDowell joined Georgia Tech in the fall of 2015 as an assistant professor with a joint appointment in the George W. Woodruff School of Mechanical Engineering and the School of Materials Science and Engineering.

 Assistant ProfessorSchool of Public Policy (SPP)